Transport in the Falkland Islands: Air

 The Falkland Islands have two airports with paved runways.
 The main international airport is RAF Mount Pleasant, 27 mi west of Stanley.

-LAN Airlines operate weekly flights to Punta Arenas.
+LATAM Airlines operate weekly flights to Punta Arenas.
 Once a month, this flight also stops in Río Gallegos, Argentina.

 The Royal Air Force operates flights from RAF Mount Pleasant to RAF Brize Norton in Oxfordshire, England, with a refuelling stop at RAF Ascension Island.
 This service is called the South Atlantic Airbridge.

-British International (BRINTEL) also operate two Sikorsky S61N helicopters, based at RAF Mount Pleasant, under contract to the United Kingdom Ministry of Defence, primarily for moving military personnel, equipment and supplies around the islands.
+Bristow Helicopters also operate two Sikorsky S-92 helicopters, based at RAF Mount Pleasant, under contract to the United Kingdom Ministry of Defence, primarily for moving military personnel, equipment and supplies around the islands.
+Additionally, two AgustaWestland AW189 helicopters are operated from RAF Mount Pleasant by AAR Corp and Bristow in the search and rescue role.

 The smaller Port Stanley Airport, outside the city, is used mainly for internal flights.
 The Falkland Islands Government Air Service (FIGAS) operates Islander aircraft that can use the grass airstrips that most settlements have.
 Flight schedules are decided a day in advance according to passenger needs and the next day's timetable is published every evening.
 The schedules are based on three routes - a Northern Shuttle and the Southern Shuttle that each have one flight a day and the East - West Shuttle that has a morning and an evening flight every day.

 The British Antarctic Survey operates a transcontinental air link between Port Stanley Airport and the Rothera Research Station on the Antarctic Peninsula and servicing also other British bases in the British Antarctic Territory using a de Havilland Canada Dash 7.